mmajerni/kamelet-catalog/test/jira/README.md

 # Jira Kamelet test

-This test verifies the Jira Kamelet source defined in [jira-source.kamelet.yaml](jira-source.kamelet.yaml)
+This test verifies Jira Kamelets.

 ## Objectives

-The test verifies the Jira Kamelet by creating a Camel K integration that uses the Kamelet and listens for new Jira issue objects.
+The test verifies the Jira Kamelet by creating a Camel K integration that uses the Kamelet interacting with the Jira REST API.

-In jira-source new issue event is passed to a logger-sink Kamelet by Pipe.
+The Jira API is simulated during the test with an Http server endpoint.

 ### Test Kamelet